Ocram83/SOAUtils/README.md

 This repository contains script and resources for simplifying the developing process with Oracle SOA and BPM products

-Up to now I am working on a script that check that the configuration plan attached to a composite application deployment package is not faulty, and that the current project configutation is in general correct.
+Up to now I am working on a script that checks that the configuration plan attached to a composite application deployment package is not faulty, and that the current project configutation is in general correct.

 It follows the help screenshot of the script